-In evaluating the total compensation of our named executive officers, our compensation committee, using information provided by Aon, establishes a peer group of publicly traded companies in the biopharmaceutical and biotechnology industries that is selected based on a balance of the following criteria:
+In evaluating the total compensation of our named executive officers for 2022, our compensation committee, using information provided by Aon, established a peer group of publicly traded companies in the biopharmaceutical and biotechnology industries that is selected based on a balance of the following criteria:

-- companies whose location, strategic focus, number of employees, development stage and market capitalization are similar, though not necessarily identical, to ours; - · companies with similar executive positions to ours; - companies against which we believe we compete for executive and employee talent; and - public companies generally based in the United States ("U.S."), whose compensation and financial data are available in proxy statements or through widely available compensation surveys.
+- companies whose location, strategic focus, number of employees, development stage and market capitalization are similar, though not necessarily identical, to ours; - companies with similar executive positions to ours; - companies against which we believe we compete for executive and employee talent; and - public companies generally based in the U.S., whose compensation and financial data are available in proxy statements or through widely available compensation surveys.

-Based on these criteria, our peer group for 2021, as approved by our compensation committee, was comprised of the following 20 companies:
+Based on these criteria, upon review of the analysis prepared by Aon, our peer group for 2022, as approved by our compensation committee, was comprised of the following 19 companies:

-Adverum Biotechnologies, Inc. Editas Medicine, Inc. REGENXBIO, Inc. Atara Biotherapeutics, Inc. Fate Therapeutics, Inc. Rubius Therapeutics, Inc. AVROBIO, Inc. Generation Bio Co.
-Sangamo Therapeutics, Inc. Beam Therapeutics Inc. Homology Medicines, Inc. Translate Bio, Inc. Cellectis S.A.
-Moderna, Inc. Voyager Therapeutics, Inc. CRISPR Therapeutics AG Nkarta, Inc. Xencor, Inc. Denali Therapeutics, Inc. Precision BioSciences, Inc.
+Allogene Therapeutics, Inc. Editas Medicine, Inc. Sana Biotechnology, Inc. Alnylam Pharmaceuticals, Inc. Fate Therapeutics, Inc. Sangamo Therapeutics, Inc. Arrowhead Pharmaceuticals, Inc. Generation Bio Co.
+Verve Therapeutics, Inc. Beam Therapeutics Inc. Legend Biotech Corp.
+Vir Biotechnology, Inc. BridgeBio Pharma, Inc. Lyell Immunopharma, Inc. Xencor, Inc. CRISPR Therapeutics AG Mirati Therapeutics, Inc. Denali Therapeutics, Inc. Rubius Therapeutics, Inc.

-We believe that the compensation practices of our 2021 peer group provided us with appropriate compensation data for evaluating the competitiveness of the compensation of our named executive officers during 2021.
+We believe that the compensation practices of our 2022 peer group provided us with appropriate compensation data for evaluating the competitiveness of the compensation of our named executive officers during 2022.

-Notwithstanding any potential similarities with the 2021 peer group, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential.
-Our compensation committee and board of directors generally targets both cash and long-term incentive compensation for our executive officers at approximately the 50th-60th percentile of our peer group.
+Notwithstanding any potential similarities with the 2022 peer group, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential.
+Our compensation committee and board of directors generally target guidelines for cash compensation for our executive officers at approximately the midpoint of our peer group and long-term incentive compensation at approximately the 65th percentile of our peer group.
 Although the compensation committee and the board of directors target compensation per the above, they also consider other criteria, including market factors, the experience level of the executive and the executive's performance against established Company goals, in determining variations to this general target range.